Rebellion Veterans Association

 "The Two Sides of Stonewall Raise Glasses on Common Ground" by the NYX's Marcas Baram.

-The New York Times ("NYX") started the story with a lively quote from the SVA's Willson L. Henderson.
+The New York Times ("NYX") started the story with a lively quote from the SVA's founder Willson L. Henderson.
 They also interviewed one of the old Sixth Precinct's Stonewall police officer Frank J. Toscano.
 At the site of the interviews, the S.V.A. obliged the appropriate request of the NYX in having the famous blue 1969 convertible "Stonewall Car" on display.
 The NYX reported: "Mr. Henderson, his shock of unruly blond hair set off by a bright turquoise shirt, pulled up to Arturo's Restaurant on East Houston Street in a car that also played a prominent role at the Stonewall Rebellion.
-A 1969 sky-blue Cadillac convertible that many call "The Stonwwall Car", was parked outside the club when the conflict erupted and has since become an icon."
+A 1969 sky-blue convertible, that many call "The Stonewall Car", was parked outside the club on Christopher Street when the conflict erupted and has since become an icon."
 It was a real crowd pleaser for all of the retired New York City Police Department cops.
-One Stonewall cop cleverly and audibly observed: "Everyone looks different except the blue convertible -- it looks the same"!
+One elderly Stonewall cop cleverly observed and audibly declared: "Everyone looks different except the blue convertible -- it looks the same"!

 S.V.A leads the New York G=L=B=T Pride Parade